amgraham07/tcalifornicus_projects/README.md

 #### [2] EdgeR_mRNA_data: instructions for how to perform a basic differential expression analysis in program EdgeR, with specific commands and example output for those commands
 #### [3] TCALIF_mirdeep2_protocol: instructions on how to utilize the mirdeep2 pipeline for identifying miRNAs from sequencing data, with specific commands and explanations (involves mirbase mature miRNAs - mirbase_mature_jan_2018.fa)
 #### [3] TCALIF_RNAseq_protocol: commands and flags for aligning mRNA reads to a reference using Bowtie2, or quasi-align the reads using SALMON, plus quantification using SALMON
+#### [3] TCALIF_TopGO: instructions for how to use TopGO in R for idenifying Gene Ontology (GO) terms associated with significantly differentially expressed genes